an-rahulpandey/cordova-plugin-dbcopy/README.md

       or
       location = 1; // If set will copy the database to Library folder instead of Documents folder. or
-      location = 2; // If set will copy the database to Library/LocalDatabase.
+      location = 2; // (Disable iCloud Backup) If set will copy the database to Library/LocalDatabase.
 The database will not be synced by the iCloud Backup.
     ````

     **success** -> function will be called if the db is copied sucessfully.